 Put down the phone, you won’t need a solicitor for this kind of separation.
 This week we’re talking about the number two cause of poor sleep - partner disturbance - and the surprisingly simple solution: sleep divorces.

 It probably won’t surprise you that studies have shown couples who sleep in the same bed are far more likely to suffer nocturnal disturbances from their other half.
-In fact, studies have shown that a lack of sleep boosts production of the stress hormone cortisol by more than ten times in response to marital stress!
+In fact, studies have shown that a being sleep deprived boosts production of the stress hormone cortisol by more than ten times in response to relationship stress!
+That means that you're actually far more likely to fight when you are spending time together if you're sleep deprived.

 Sharing a living space is one thing - we can adapt to tidiness and idiosyncrasies.
 But what about sleep habits?
 You can’t help what you do while you’re asleep.
 There are myriad reasons why your significant other may be impacting your sleep: